openbmc/openbmc/poky/documentation/ref-manual/features.rst

 -  *dbg-pkgs:* Installs debug symbol packages for all packages installed in a given image.

--  *debug-tweaks:* Makes an image suitable for development (e.g. allows root logins, logins without passwords ---including root ones, and enables post-installation logging).
-See the ``allow-empty-password``, ``allow-root-login``, ``empty-root-password``, and ``post-install-logging`` features in this list for additional information.

 -  *dev-pkgs:* Installs development packages (headers and extra library links) for all packages installed in a given image.

 -  *doc-pkgs:* Installs documentation packages for all packages installed in a given image.

--  *empty-root-password:* This feature or ``debug-tweaks`` is required if you want to allow root login with an empty password.
-If these features are not present in :term:`IMAGE_FEATURES`, a non-empty password is forced in ``/etc/passwd`` and ``/etc/shadow`` if such files exist.
+-  *empty-root-password:* This feature can be used if you want to allow root login with an empty password.
+If this feature is not present in :term:`IMAGE_FEATURES`, a non-empty password is forced in ``/etc/passwd`` and ``/etc/shadow`` if such files exist.

    .. note::
        ``empty-root-password`` doesn't set an empty root password by itself.
        You get an initial empty root password thanks to the :oe_git:`base-passwd </openembedded-core/tree/meta/recipes-core/base-passwd/>`
        and :oe_git:`shadow </openembedded-core/tree/meta/recipes-extended/shadow/>`
-       recipes, and the presence of ``empty-root-password`` or ``debug-tweaks`` just disables the mechanism which forces an non-empty password for the root user.
+       recipes, and the presence of ``empty-root-password`` just disables the mechanism which forces an non-empty password for the root user.

 -  *lic-pkgs:* Installs license packages for all packages installed in a given image.